csdswarm/playground-2r2dk8z0/statement.md

 This will make it much easier for us to build new object creators without getting all of the other baggage that goes along with base classes
 (Sure, we can have a beaver and we can have a duck, but what does a platypus inherit from?
 This way, it doesn't matter).

+We haven't really gotten into `bind`, `call` and `apply` and how those affect prototypes and classes, but again, the object literal creation method does not need to worry about those issues at all. `bind` can be used by it for currying, but the `this` parameter means nothing.

+I also haven't gotten into what happens when you try to assign a method to a variable from a class instance.
+If you don't `bind` the class instance to it, it won't work.
+With the above method, this is a non-issue.
+Each method instance is tied to the object instance that owns it.
+Again, less potential confusion.